Questions frequently asked by clients

 -

 No, lawns are not inherently bad.
-They have a bad reputation because they require sprinklers, which use a lot more water than drip irrigation systems.
-If clients have dogs or kids that like to play on a lawn, I think that’s fabulous.
-If clients want their front yard to have a lawn but they don’t plan to use it, then I’ll present some alternatives and encourage them to go in a different direction.
-Lawns are great when they’re well-used and irrigated as conservatively as possible.
+They have a bad reputation because they require sprinklers, which use a lot more water than drip irrigation.
+If clients have dogs or kids that like to play on a lawn, I think that’s fabulous and I will happily design it.
+If clients want their front yard to have a lawn but they don’t plan to ever use it, then I’ll present some alternatives.
+Lawns are great when they’re well-used, no bigger than necessary, and irrigated as conservatively as possible.

 -

-Astroturf is plastic, which - in my humble opinion - has no place in a garden except in irrigation components.
-Astroturf smothers the soil and creates an ecological dead zone.
-It does nothing to cool a space and weeds grow right through it.
-There are many better alternatives to artificial turf, including groundcover plants that can fill a space while using significantly less water than a traditional lawn.
+Artificial grass is plastic, which - in my humble opinion - has no place in a garden except in irrigation components.
+Artificial turf smothers soil, creating an ecological dead zone.
+It does nothing to cool a space, and weeds grow right through it.
+There are many better alternatives to artificial grass, all of which use significantly less water than a real lawn.

 -

 No, but this is a common misconception.
 Southern California has a rare but biologically rich climate that is found in only a few places on Earth.
 Our climate is Mediterranean, which means we have comfortable, rainy winters and hot, dry summers.
-Our climate is roughly equivalent to places like the Mediterranean area of Europe, the southwest coast of Africa, and the southwest coast of Australia, among others.
+Our climate is roughly equivalent to places like southern Europe, the southwest coast of Africa, and the southwest coast of Australia.
+(See the pattern of this climate only occurring on southwest coasts?)
 The good news is that plants that thrive in one Mediterranean climate are likely to thrive in others.
+We call plants like these “climate appropriate”, and they’re the next best thing after natives.

 -

-For some reason, palm trees have fallen into a bad reputation that is based on several misconceptions.
-One is that palm trees require a lot of water when the reality is that most palms have very low water requirements.
+Palm trees have fallen into a bad reputation that is based on several misconceptions.
+One is that palms require a lot of water when the reality is that most palms have low water needs.
 A second misconception is that palms are not native.
 We have a beautiful native palm that not only thrives in Southern California, but has become a symbol of Los Angeles that I would be sad to see disappear.
-Our native California Fan Palm (Washingtonia filifera) is a fabulous tree, especially in parkways.
-The final misconception going around is that palm trees are highly combustible.
-The reality is that highly oily trees like the non-native eucalyptus are dangerous to grow in areas prone to fire.
-Palm trees are only dangerous when they haven’t been maintained; if dead fronds are regularly removed, then palms are…
+Our native fan palm (Washingtonia filifera) is a fabulous tree, especially in parkways.
+The final misconception is that palms are bad in fires.
+Living palms are not highly combustible, but dead fronds are.
+The danger of palms is significantly reduced when dead fronds are regularly removed.

 -